alphagov/content-store/doc/route_registration.md

 ## Registering routes with the router.

 After saving an item, the content store will register routes with the router.
-All items listed in the routes array will be created as routes pointing at the rendering_app.
-The routes for a content item must contain a route for the base_path.
+All items listed in the routes array will be created as routes pointing at the `rendering_app`.
+The routes for a content item must contain a route for the `base_path`.

-All entries in the routes array must be under the base_path (ie either a subpath of the base_path, or the base_path with an extension)
+All entries in the routes array must be under the `base_path` (ie either a subpath of the `base_path`, or the `base_path` with an extension)

 Given an item including the following fields: